 As Peter quickly learned, God's power and majesty, when confronted honestly, are terrifying.
-When brought face-to-face with God's perfect holiness and majesty, the filthiness and ugliness our unholiness and our unrighteousness are put on full display and we have no where to run or hide to protect ourselves.
-God in His naked power leaves us with our naked sin that leaves us deserving only God's wrath and eternal damnation.
+Suddenly realizing that the man standing in your boat is the God who created everything in heaven and on earth does not bring peace or joy.
+When brought face-to-face with God's perfect holiness and majesty, the filthiness and ugliness of our unholiness and our unrighteousness are put on full display and we have no where to run or hide to protect ourselves.
+God in His naked power leaves us with our naked sin which deserves only God's wrath and eternal damnation.
 That is not a God that can be loved or desired.
+That is why the notion of our making the first move toward loving God is absurd.
+How could you love a God whose eternal judgment looms over you.
 That is a God that sinners can only hate, even though He is right and we are wrong.
 That God is nothing but judgment and death to us.
-Every twinge of our conscience, every rustling leaf is an ominous reminder of the death and damnation that hang over our head and we could only ever hope that God would just go away.
+Every twinge of our conscience, every rustling leaf, every bit of bad or hard news, every cross that we must bear is an ominous reminder of the death and damnation that threaten us and we could only ever hope that God would just go away.

 But Jesus knows better.
 He knows that Peter needs Him.
 He knows that you need Him.
 He knows that if He gives Peter what Peter asks, Peter will die.
 And so Jesus stays.
 He stood His ground there before Peter and drove Satan and death away from Peter with those four beautiful words - "Do not be afraid."
 Peter, like all of us sinners, needed God to be merciful, to stay with Him and be His refuge.
-He needed a God of mercy and gentleness from death.
+He needed a God of mercy and gentleness to spare him and deliver him from death - temporally and eternally.
 God's omnipotence was about to kill him.
 It laid Peter bare and exposed him as helpless and hopeless.
 It brought Peter to a true knowledge of himself.
 Every sinner needs this knowledge.
 Every sinner needs to taste the terror of death in order to bring forth cries for God's mercy and God's deliverance.

 And that's exactly what Christ is and does.
 He is the deliverer who delivers us from the death we deserve.
 He is the foolishness of God which actually saves sinners instead of destroying them.
 If you desire peace with God, if you long to be comforted, if your conscience is filled to overflowing with the guilt of your sin and you live in the terror of sinking beneath the waves of God's righteous judgment, then know this - God does not desire your death, He isn't pleased to simply give you what you deserve.
 The Lord Jesus stands before you as the one who drives out fear because He is the one that takes your guilt away.
+He is the God who allows Himself to be drowned under the depths of your wickedness, to suffer His own righteous wrath and punishment so that you may live in the safety of the boat of the Holy Church which is filled with the abundance of His mercy and goodness.